OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 INSPIRE Coordinate Systems
 ''''''''''''''''''''''''''

-ArcGIS Server always adds 2 coordinate systems: EPSG:4326 (or CRS:84 for version 1.3.0) and the coordinate system set on the map document creating the service.
+ArcGIS Server always adds two coordinate systems: EPSG:4326 (or CRS:84 for version 1.3.0) and the coordinate system set on the map document creating the service.
 To add any additional coordinate systems go to your map service and edit it using either `ArcGIS Server Manager <http://server.arcgis.com/en/server/latest/publish-services/windows/editing-service-properties-in-manager.htm>`_ or `ArcGIS Pro <https://pro.arcgis.com/en/pro-app/latest/help/sharing/overview/overwrite-a-map-service.htm>`_.
 On the *Publish a Service*  dialog go to *Capabilities > WMS* and, in the *Additional spatial reference systems* text box, type any well-known EPSG ID in the format indicated below.

 .. figure:: images/esriimage009.png
    :alt: Additional spatial reference systems option